Freshwater Molluscan Shells /

 living in nearby reservoirs.

-According to Burch, the genus Pleurocera may be
+According to Burch, the genus Pleurocera could be

 distinguished from Elimia by the presence of a short